 Welcome back to my Oakville-Milton housing market blog!

-Since it was originally posted (part 1) we have seen a shift in the Oakville-Milton housing market:
+We have seen a shift in the housing market:

 Realtors’ internal numbers show Toronto home prices fell more than 6% in two weeks